supa-uk/2014-12-11-ugsupa/archer/make/Make.md

 See [the purpose of Make](MakePurpose.png).

-Build scripts:
+Automated build scripts help us in a number of ways.
+They:

 * Automate repetitive tasks.
-* Reduce errors.
+* Reduce errors that we might make if typing commands manually.
-* Document how software is built, data is created, graphs are done, papers formed.
+* Document how software is built, data is created, graphs are plotted, papers are composed.
 * Document dependencies between code, scripts, tools, inputs, configurations, outputs.

+Automated scripts are code so:

-* Are code so use meaningful variable names, comments, and separate configuration from computation.
+* Use meaningful variable names.
+* Provide comments to explain anything that is not clear.
+* Separate configuration from computation via the use of configuration files.
-* Should be kept under revision control.
+* Keep under revision control.